Old English Sheepdog

 The Old English Sheepdog’s exceptionally profuse coat will soon cause him welfare problems if it is not given daily care and grooming.
 Some trimming will be necessary around his face to enable him to see.
 His coat could also cause problems in warm weather, unless care is taken to keep him cool.

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 11.8 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11.9 (parents should be lower)

-- Eye disease: Hereditary cataract; Multiocular defects (MOD) (litter screening); Progressive retinal atrophy (PRA) (gradual loss of sight) (annual testing)
+- Eye disease: Hereditary cataract; Multiocular defects (MOD) (litter screening); Progressive retinal atrophy (PRA) (annual testing)

 - Multi drug resistance (MDR 1)